palaeoware/revosim/revosim/docs_build/_sources/settingsoutput.rst.txt

 :Output save path: This is the folder into which all outputs from REvoSim (logs, images, any other files) are saved.
 For consistency these are all placed within a newly created folder called *REvoSim_output*.
 Text files are placed within the root of this folder, and images are placed in their own folder within *REvoSim_output*.

 :Refresh/polling rate: This is the frequency (in iterations) that the simulation is polled.
-Polling includes running the full clustering analysis intergral to the thorough species-identification algorithm (see RevoSim 2019 paper), writing the in-simulation log, writing any requested image files to disk, and updating the GUI (unless disabled).
+Polling includes running the full clustering analysis integral to the thorough species-identification algorithm (see RevoSim 2019 paper), writing the in-simulation log, writing any requested image files to disk, and updating the GUI (unless disabled).
 Because the species identification system has a significant computational overhead, if species tracking is on, frequent polling will significantly slow the simulation.

 :Image logging: Any of the simulation visualisations during a run can be saved as an image (png stacks labelled by iteration number).
 The tick boxes in this part of the tab dictate which images are saved.
 See :ref:`populationscene` for full descriptions of each option.